probablyjassin/probablyjassin.github.io/content/blog/Hosting my own Mailserver.draft.md

 ---
 title: Hosting my own Mailserver
-description: My Domain provider only gives me one E-Mail address.
-How do I host E-Mails on my own anyway?
-This is how I used docker mailserver to send and receive emails.
+description: My domain provider for my other domain doesn't offer E-Mail.
+So I was wondering how I can self-host a mailserver on my own.
+It turned out to be a lot more of a pain than expected, but here is my process.
+tags: docker, mail, email, self-host, mailserver
-date: 23.11.2024
+date: 26.11.2024
 image: /blog-previews/docker-mailserver.webp
 ---

 # Hosting my own Mailserver

-> My Domain provider only gives me one E-Mail address.
-How do I host E-Mails on my own anyway?
-This is how I used docker mailserver to send and receive emails.
+> My domain provider for my other domain doesn't offer E-Mail.
+So I was wondering how I can self-host a mailserver on my own.
+It turned out to be a lot more of a pain than expected, but here is my process.